Introduction – Gutenberg is coming!

 If it happens that this update breaks your pages and functions, and fixing it is becoming a nightmare, you may choose to reverse it.

-This doesn’t mean you need to fall back to your backup immediately.
-It might be a better idea to just disable Gutenberg update using the Classic Editor Plugin.
+However, this doesn’t mean you need to fall back to your backup immediately.
+It might be a better idea to just disable the Gutenberg update using the Classic Editor Plugin.
 Check out our step by step guide that will teach you how to disable the Gutenberg editor.

 How Can You Use This Information?

 Love it or hate it, the Gutenberg update is coming soon.
-To prevent site downtime, and preserve the experience for your users, it is best to start planning it, on time.
+So, to prevent site downtime, and preserve the best experience for your users, start planning for it.

-There are some common WordPress errors that can occur after any WordPress update.
-Our guide: How to Fix Common WordPress Errors, Problems, & Issues can help you resolve some of these.
+WordPress is amazing.
+But, there are some common WordPress errors that can occur after any WordPress update.
+For instance, image upload issues, 404 error, Blank admin Panel, etc. Our guide: How to Fix Common WordPress Errors, Problems, & Issues can help you resolve some of these.